LightDE: A Lightweight Method for Eliminating Dangling Pointers: Evaluation

 \subsection{Effectiveness}

-To evaluate the effectiveness of LightDE in mitigating UAF vulnerabilities, we applied LightDE to four programs with known UAF vulnerabilities and ran exploitation programs to determine the effectiveness of LightDE in defending against these vulnerabilities.
+To evaluate the effectiveness of LightDE in mitigating UAF vulnerabilities, we applied LightDE to four programs with known UAF vulnerabilities.
+We then ran exploitation programs to determine LightDE's effectiveness in defending against these vulnerabilities.
 The experimental results show that LightDE was able to prevent the exploitation of UAF vulnerabilities in all four applications, as shown in Table \ref{tab:cveTest}.